 what is the soft Ball Test in Candy making?

-Different candy will require the sugar mixture to cook until a certain consistency is achieved.
-For this old-fashioned fudge you want the sugar mixture to become a soft ball when a small amount is poured into cold water.
+Different candies will require the sugar mixture to cook until a certain consistency is achieved.
+For this old-fashioned fudge, you want the sugar mixture to become a soft ball when a small amount is poured into cold water.

 If it becomes hard and/or stringy you have overcooked it and there is no fixing that so test often!

 Once the candy mixture has been heated to 236ºF remove the candy mixture from the heat.
 Set the pot aside and do not stir at all.

 Let the candy mixture cool until the bottom of the pan is cool enough to touch or the mixture is about 110ºF.

 Once cooled add the vanilla and using a wooden spoon quickly beat until the candy mixture losses its gloss and becomes a smooth matte finish.

 You need to summon your inner beast here and use your muscles to work hard and fast.
 As soon as you start to stir the candy will start to crystalize and become lighter in colour and harder to stir so move fast.